Voluntarily Causing Hurt Penalties in Singapore (Non-Arrestable)

 Is Voluntarily Causing Hurt/Voluntarily Causing Grievous Hurt an Arrestable Offence?

-Ordinarily, the police will only commence investigation into a case of VCH if they have been ordered to do so by the court.
-Hence if you are a victim of VCH and you wish to pursue the matter, you will have to file a Magistrate’s Complaint.
+As a result, the police can only take action to arrest the offender in a VCH case if the court issues them a warrant of arrest to do so.
+Hence if you are a victim of VCH and you wish to pursue the matter, you will have to file a Magistrate’s Complaint to the court.

 A Magistrate’s Complaint is a complaint filed to the State Courts by someone seeking redress for an offence that has been committed against them.
 The Magistrate will review your complaint and can choose to do any of the following: